 Salesforce’s AppExchange has over 7,000 third-party apps.

-HubSpot’s App Marketplace is designed with ease of use and small to medium-sized business (SMB) needs in mind.
+HubSpot’s app marketplace is designed for ease of use and the needs of small- to medium-sized businesses (SMBs).
 In contrast, Salesforce’s AppExchange offers a broader, more customizable set of tools, many of which are suited for larger companies seeking extensive functionality.

-For example, while HubSpot’s App Marketplace offers integration solutions for various accounting systems, AccountingSeed provides a complete accounting system on the Salesforce platform that can be installed from the AppExchange.
+For example, while HubSpot’s App Marketplace offers integrations with various accounting systems, AccountingSeed provides a complete accounting system on the Salesforce platform that can be installed from the AppExchange.

 Freemium vs. Only Pay-For